bazelbuild/starlark/conventions.md

     ...
 ```

-No particular markup format for the text is prescribed, but Markdown and HTML
+No particular markup format for the text is prescribed; we observe that Markdown
-are commonly used in practice.
-Documentation processors - especially if
+and HTML are commonly used in practice.
+Of course, projects and organizations
+can specify additional guidelines for their documentation formatting.

-interpreting docstrings as Markdown-formatted - should take care to dedent
+Documentation processing tools - especially if interpreting docstrings as
-common leading whitespace from a multiline docstring's lines (note that the
+Markdown-formatted - should take care to dedent common leading whitespace from a
-first line could have no leading whitespace).
+multiline docstring's lines (note that the first line could have no leading
+whitespace).

 ### Doc comments